Frequently Asked Questions: Relief Teachers

 How will the hiring of relief teachers affect current staff and students?

-The hiring of relief teachers is intended to reduce the number of “failures to fill,” which are instances where teacher absences cannot be filled with a TTOC.
+The hiring of relief teachers is intended to reduce the number of “failures to fill,” which are instances where teacher absences cannot be filled with a teacher teaching on call (TTOC).
 The school district has been attempting to address these unfilled absences by pulling other professional staff, including support teachers, English Language Learners teachers, libraries, and school administrators, from their responsibilities.
 This has created a strain on the system and prevented these staff members from doing their own work.
 The district believes that relief teachers will help reduce this strain and provide stability, benefiting both students and staff.

 How will relief teachers be selected?